keu/docs/astro/ci-cd.md

 To set up CI/CD for a given Deployment, you need:

 - A [Deployment API key ID and secret](api-keys.md)
 - A Deployment ID.
 To find this, open your Deployment in the Cloud UI and copy the unique string at the end of the URL (e.g. `cktogz2eg847343yzo9pru1b0d` is the ID in `https://cloud.astronomer.io/<workspaceId>/deployments/cktogz2eg847343yzo9pru1b0d`).
-You can also find this value by running `astrocloud deployment list`.
+You can also find this value by running `astrocloud deployment list` via the Astro CLI.
 - A CI/CD management tool, such as [GitHub Actions](https://docs.github.com/en/actions).
 - An Astro project directory that was [initialized via the Astro CLI](deploy-code.md) and is hosted in a place that your CI/CD tool can access.